Converting Strings to Integer Type in Go

 Method 2: Utilizing the strconv.ParseInt function

-The strconv package offers another useful function called ParseInt.
-This function provides more flexibility by allowing us to specify the base for parsing and handle various string formats.
+The strconv package offers another helpful function called ParseInt.
+This function provides more flexibility by specifying the base for parsing and handling various string formats.

 a screen shot of a computer screen